Egg of Columbus (tangram puzzle)

-The Egg of Columbus (Ei des Columbus in German) is a puzzle consisting of a flat egg-like shape divided into 9 or 10 pieces by straight cuts.
-The goal of the puzzle is to rearrange the pieces so as to form other specific shapes, as in a tangram.
+The Egg of Columbus (Ei des Columbus in German) is a dissection puzzle consisting of a flat egg-like shape divided into 9 or 10 pieces by straight cuts.
+The goal of the puzzle is to rearrange the pieces to form other specific shapes, such as animals (see below).

-The earliest known examples were produced by Richter, a German toy manufacturer.
-Production ceased in 1963, but restarted near the start of the 21st century.
+The earliest known examples were produced by German toy manufacturer Richter.
+Production was ceased in 1963, but renewed at the start of the 21st century.

 Because the two pieces coloured turquoise in these diagrams lack bilateral symmetry, some shapes in which both pieces have the same chirality, as in two of the examples below, require one of them to be flipped over.